Lollapalooza Chile

-Lollapalooza Chile is the Chile-based version of the popular music festival Lollapalooza (/ˌlɒləpəˈluːzə/).
-It is held in Santiago, Chile.
+Lollapalooza Chile is the Chilean edition of the popular music festival Lollapalooza (/ˌlɒləpəˈluːzə/).
+It was the first Lollapalooza event to be held outside the United States and has taken place in Santiago, Chile since 1970.

 History

-The annual festival launched in April 2011 in Santiago’s O'Higgins Park and features alternative rock, heavy metal, punk rock and hip-hop bands from both Chile and abroad.
-It was the first edition of Lollapalooza to take place outside of the United States and was followed by the launch of Lollapalooza Brazil in São Paulo in 2012.
-Lollapalooza Chile has been held in Santiago since 2011.
-It's managed by Chilean production company Lotus Productions in partnership with Lollapalooza founder and Jane's Addiction frontman Perry Farrell, and drew crowds of approximately 100,000 in 2011 and 115,000 in 2012.
+The festival debuted in April 2011 at Santiago’s O'Higgins Park, featuring alternative rock, heavy metal, punk rock, and hip-hop artists from both Chile and abroad.
+Following its success, Lollapalooza Brazil was launched in São Paulo in 2012.

+Lollapalooza Chile is managed by the Chilean production company Lotus Productions in partnership with Lollapalooza founder and Jane's Addiction frontman Perry Farrell.
+The event attracted approximately 100,000 attendees in its first edition and grew to 115,000 in 2012.

+Its attendance record was set in 2022, when 225,000 people attended the event as it was held at Cerrillos' Parque Bicentenario for the first time.

 Acts

-Lollapalooza Chile has featured a range of international artists such as The Killers, Jane's Addiction, Kanye West, Deftones, Fatboy Slim, Thirty Seconds to Mars, The Flaming Lips, Arctic Monkeys, Foo Fighters, Björk, MGMT, Tinie Tempah, Sublime with Rome, Foster the People, Calvin Harris and Armin Van Buuren.
+Lollapalooza Chile has featured a wide range of international artists, including The Killers, Jane's Addiction, Kanye West, Kendrick Lamar, Björk, Lana del Rey, Deftones, Fatboy Slim, Thirty Seconds to Mars, The Flaming Lips, Arctic Monkeys, Foo Fighters, MGMT, Tinie Tempah, Sublime with Rome, Foster the People, Calvin Harris and Armin Van Buuren.
 The 2013 lineup included The Black Keys, Pearl Jam, Queens of the Stone Age, Keane, Deadmau5, A Perfect Circle, Franz Ferdinand, The Hives, and many others.

-The festival has also provided an important platform for Chilean music and rock, and shows by Chilean artists have drawn some of its biggest crowds.
-Featured bands have included Chico Trujillo, Anita Tijoux, Los Bunkers, Javiera Mena, Francisca Valenzuela, Joe Vasconcellos, Gepe, Fernando Milagros, Juana Fe and Los Jaivas.
-The Chilean contingent of the 2013 lineup included Banda Conmoción, Gepe, De Saloon and Chancho en Piedra.
-Lollapalooza Chile has also provided a springboard for Chilean artists such as Los Bunkers, Chico Trujillo and Anita Tijoux to play at the original Lollapalooza festival in Chicago.
+Moreover, the festival has also provided a significant platform for Chilean music, with performances by local artists drawing some of its largest crowds.
+Notable Chileans acts have included Mon Laferte, Los Tres, Chico Trujillo, Anita Tijoux, Alex Anwandter, Los Jaivas, Los Bunkers, Javiera Mena, Francisca Valenzuela, Joe Vasconcellos, and Gepe.

+Lollapalooza Chile has also served as a springboard for Chilean artists such as Los Bunkers, Chico Trujillo, and Ana Tijoux, allowing them to perform at the original Lollapalooza festival in Chicago.

 Lineups by year

 2011

-In mid-November 2010, the American musician Perry Farrell announced that the twentieth version of Lollapalooza festival would be held for the first time outside the United States; The site chosen was the Parque O'Higgins in Santiago, Chile, on 2 and 3 April 2011.
-The event gathered approximately 100,000 people between the O'Higgins Park Ellipse, the Movistar Arena and the Theater Dome.
+In November 2010, Perry Farrell announced that the twentieth edition of the Lollapalooza festival would be held outside the United States for the first time.
+The chosen venue was Parque O'Higgins in Santiago, Chile on April 2 and 3, 2011.

-The organization had many problems, one of them being the cancellation of the Yeah Yeah Yeahs show due to health problems of one of its band members.
-Problems escalated when Lotus announced that tickets would not be refunded under any circumstances.
-Added to this, the organizers did not program another band to replace the Yeah Yeah Yeahs, but as time passed they were able to present other artists.
+The event featured 54 artists from Chile, United States, Brazil, Argentina, and France attracting approximately 100,000 attendees across the O'Higgins Park Ellipse, the Movistar Arena, and the Theater Dome.